earthdaily/EDA-Documentation/Console/NewLoginExperience.md

 - **EDS_CLIENT_ID** or **Client ID**: `EARTHDAILY_API_TOKEN`
 - **EDS_SECRET** or **Client Secret**: (Use your new API Token here)

-{: .highlight }
+{: .highlight}
  Legacy API credentials will be deprecated when the old authentication system is retired.
 We strongly recommend testing and transitioning to the new API token system as soon as possible to ensure uninterrupted service.

 ## Need Help?